 You can use any vegan protein powder in these overnight oats with almond milk.

-Of course, plant-based protein powders are highly recommended, like pea protein powder, almond protein powder, or peanut protein powder.
+Plant-based protein powders are highly recommended, like pea protein powder, almond protein powder, or peanut protein powder.

 You can use vanilla-flavored powder or even chocolate protein powder in this recipe to make chocolate overnights oats.